huachuman/Zotero-Redline-theme/README.md

 "C:\Program Files\Zotero\zotero.exe" -ZoteroDebugText -jsdebugger

 You may have to adjust the path for your installation.
 But keep the quotations marks.
+Save it and launch the shortcut.

 Zotero with throw some warnings up, just say ok and let it load.
 You'll see the DevTools window appear.